-It is important to first outline precisely what Google wants to weed out.
-Problematic searches do not refer to spam or pirating sites– Google already has protections and updates in place that target these types of sites.
+It is important to first outline precisely what Google wants to weed out with Project Owl.
+Problematic searches do not refer to spam or pirating sites-- Google already has protections and updates in place that target these types of sites.
 Instead, Project Owl focuses on factually incorrect or heavily biased content.

-In an effort to combat this problem, Google has developed a three-pronged approach that will not only help the user experience, but also has the potential to impact marketers developing content online.
+In an effort to combat this problem, Google has developed Project Owl with a three-pronged approach that will not only help the user experience, but also has the potential to impact marketers developing content online.

-How Google plans to deal with the problem
+How Project Owl plans to deal with the problem

 It is important to note that this report differs from what users had available before.
 For example, previously you had the option to report rich snippets for being irrelevant or unhelpful.
 Now, however, you can also flag it as vulgar, violent, or offensive, which will help Google better weed out bad content.

 Google’s Project Owl increased emphasis on authoritative content

 In addition to the report forms, which will now be available for users to employ, Google has also shifted towards an increased emphasis on authoritative content.